-Governance The Board of Trustees, most of who are appointed by the governor and serve with faculty and student representatives, govern the system.
+The system is goverend by the Board of Trustees, most of whom are appointed by the governor and serve with faculty and student representatives.
 The CSU Chancellor is the chief executive officer, reporting to the board.
 The campus presidents serve as the campus-level chief executive officers.
 The trustees, chancellor, and presidents develop systemwide educational policy.
-The presidents, in consultation with the Academic Senate and other campus stake-holder groups, render and implement local policy decisions. holder groups, render and implement local policy decisions.
+The presidents, in consultation with the Academic Senate and other campus stakeholder groups, render and implement local policy decisions.